How to Match Wood Colors: Tips for Furniture and Flooring

 ▼Choose a rug that complements your wood floor’s undertone and finish.
 Carpet styles that complement the floor, such as flatweave, Persian, or low-pile wool and jute rugs, create a balanced and cohesive look.

-Do humid climates like Dubai affect the appearance of wood colours?
+Do humid climates like Dubai affect the appearance of wood colors?

 ▼High humidity can cause wood to expand, slightly changing its appearance or sheen.
 Using properly sealed and acclimatised wood reduces these effects.
-Regular maintenance ensures colours stay true.
+Regular maintenance ensures colors stay true.

 What’s the best way to clean hardwood floors without damaging them?